ThinkPad Function-Key Mapping to Toggle Touchpad in Ubuntu 18.04

 action=/etc/acpi/ibm-touchpad.sh

-event is the name of our desired function-key event. action is the script we will create in the next step.
+is the script we will create in the next step.

 Create a custom script to toggle the touchpad

-The script will use xinput to find the status of the touchpad and toggle it accordingly.
-For xinput to work, we need to specify the XAUTHORITY environment-variable in the script.
+to find the status of the touchpad and toggle it accordingly.
+For xinput

-We can get this by running echo $XAUTHORITY:
+We can get this by running echo $XAUTHORITY

 /run/user/1000/gdm/Xauthority